Bhagyashree-Bhattacharyya/Statistics/README.md

 # Statistics
-Just practicing with numpy, matplotlib etc.
+Just practicing with numpy, matplotlib etc. as a beginner 😅